 Welcome to our website.
 Please make suggestions as to how we may constantly improve it.
 We are always willing to hear from you.
-My personal mobiles are 704.236.1234 and firstname.lastname@example.org or or contact us via this site.
+My personal phone and email are (704) 351-7079 and firstname.lastname@example.org or contact us via this site.

 Please join the Association.
 Go to Join and see the services we offer.
 Business memberships are $500 a year and schools dues are based upon size.